smithy-security/docs/docs/oss/quickstart.md

 * Enrich the findings with [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) annotation
 * Show the enriched results in JSON format

-### Deploy the pipeline
+## Deploy the pipeline

 1. Configure the pipeline settings in [/examples/pipelines/golang-project/pipelinerun.yaml](https://github.com/smithy-security/smithy/blob/main/examples/pipelines/golang-project/pipelinerun.yaml).
 E.g Set the target repository in the `git-clone-url` parameter.
 2. Check where your `smithyctl` is, inside the Smithy repository root.
-It might be in `./bin/cmd/linux/amd64/smithyctl`
+If you are using linux, it is in `./bin/cmd/linux/amd64/smithyctl`
-3. Deploy the pipeline with the address of your smithyctl:
+3. Deploy the pipeline using the address of your smithyctl:
 ```
 ./bin/cmd/linux/amd64/smithyctl pipelines deploy ./examples/pipelines/golang-project
 ```

-### Execute the pipeline
+## Execute the pipeline

 Execute the pipeline with:
 ```